ASadDuck/ASadDuck/README.md

 I’m interested in automation, hardware and AI

-I’m currently learning Python and with MicroBit
+I’m currently learning java and with minecraft mods

-I’m looking to collaborate on anything cool
+I’m not looking to collaborate until I know more than 4 lines of code

 How to reach me A_Sad_Duck#7282